Love in a Puff (film)

 Love in a Puff (志明與春嬌 (志明与春娇)) is a 2010 Hong Kong romantic comedy directed by Pang Ho-cheung and starring Shawn Yue and Miriam Yeung.
-The plot revolves around the love story of Cherie and Jimmy, two smokers who met at an outdoor smoking area subsequent to the ban of all indoor smoking areas in Hong Kong.
-The film is classified as a category 3 film in Hong Kong.
+The plot revolves around the love story of Cherie and Jimmy, two smokers who meet in an outdoor smoking area subsequent to the ban of all indoor smoking areas in Hong Kong.
+The film is classified as a category 3 film in Hong Kong due to numerous scenes of smoking.

-Love in a Puff is one of the films which premiered in the 2010 Hong Kong International Film Festival.
+Love in a Puff premiered at the 2010 Hong Kong International Film Festival.

 A sequel, titled Love in the Buff was released on 29 March 2012 with the film being set in Beijing, China.
 Shawn Yue and Miriam Yeung reprised their roles.
 A third installment, Love Off the Cuff, was released on April 27, 2017.

 Plot

 Since 2007, the Hong Kong government banned smoking in all indoor areas, causing smokers from neighboring buildings to gather for cigarette breaks during office hours at trash bins with ashtrays near their work premises.
-The regulars started sharing small talks and dirty jokes like friends at a hot pot dinner and this community became known as the "Hot Pot Pack".
+The regulars started engaging in small talk and sharing dirty jokes like friends at a hot pot dinner; this community became known as the "Hot Pot Pack".